-Lyndhurst Primary School understands the important role our school plays in protecting children from abuse.
+Lyndhurst Primary School (LPS) understands the important role our school plays in protecting children from abuse.
 We have a range of policies and measures in place to prevent child abuse from occurring at our school or during school activities.

-Information for students
+1. Information for students

-- All students should feel safe to speak to any staff member to raise any concerns about their safety or any other concerns that they have. - If a student does not know who to approach at Lyndhurst Primary School they should start with their class teacher or a member of the Child Safety Team. - The names of members of the Child Safety Team can be found on the Child Safety Poster in every classroom and in other areas around the school - Identifying child abuse
+- All students should feel safe to speak to any staff member to raise any concerns about their safety or any other concerns that they have. - If a student does not know who to approach at LPS, they should start with their classroom teacher. - Our school displays the 'Lyndhurst Primary School is a safe place for children' poster in prominent places.
+It uses child-friendly language to help students understand who they can talk to-like a teacher, other staff members, or the leadership team-if they are feeling unsafe or have a worry or concern.

+2. Identifying child abuse